debeemedia/Lesson_3_Task_6_Deborah_Okeke/DESIGN-BRIEF.md

 * Clear Navigation: I created a logical and intuitive navigation structure, allowing visitors to easily explore different sections and pages of the website.
 The navigation elements were consistent and prominent to enable smooth browsing.
 * Showcasing Projects: I developed a visually appealing and organized presentation of the client's projects, including clear descriptions, images and videos.
 I used a grid-based layout, a carousel and a card-style approach to showcase projects and highlight reviews effectively.
 * About and Contact Information: I used a friendly approach and engaging tone to describe the client, their skills and professionalism.
 I also made it easy for visitors to get in touch by including a dedicated contact section and providing links to social media profiles.
+* Animations and Transitions: I used motion UI to capture users' attention and improve overall user experience by making them want to linger on the site.

 ### Development: